Midland recruiting is beginning to heat up. Players are starting to emerge on the scene, and the…

 Burge Likes Mizzou --- A Lot

-,” said Burge, a 6-foot-2, 275-pound, three-star prospect who received an MU offer in mid-March.
+"I'm still very excited about Missouri," said Burge, a 6-foot-2, 275-pound, three-star prospect who received an MU offer in mid-March.
 "Missouri, TCU and Northwestern, those are my top three right now."

 Burge, who also has offers from Stanford, Boise State and Fresno State, among others, is a classic ‘grinder' – a defensive lineman who plays hard from whistle to whistle and is willing to do some of the inglorious things needed to help a team win.

 "He's one of the best defensive linemen I've ever coached, in that he has very good pad level and plays very hard all of the time," Stratford coach Eliot Allen said. "he understands blocking schemes as they develop.
 A lot of guys, when they get to a down-block, it's too late."